1958 Australian federal election

-The 1958 Australian federal election was held in Australia on 22 November 1958.
+A federal election was held in Australia on 22 November 1958.
 All 122 seats in the House of Representatives and 32 of the 60 seats in the Senate were up for election.
 The incumbent Liberal–Country coalition led by Prime Minister Robert Menzies defeated the opposition Labor Party, led by H. V. Evatt.

 Issues

 In spite of a major global downturn in early 1958, the Coalition was returned to power and there was an even swing against the Labor Party.
 This was due largely to support for the breakaway Democratic Labor Party.
 This was the first Australian election campaign to be fought using television as a medium for communicating with voters.
 Menzies was interviewed on television, while opposition figures H. V. Evatt and Arthur Calwell took part in debates with ministers Harold Holt and William McMahon.
 Somewhat surprisingly Menzies emerged as a confident and effective television performer.
 This may have contributed to the better than expected result for the government.